To the outsider observer, a Yin Yoga practice may seem quite basic.

 For some people, their initial experience of Yin Yoga can be very challenging, perhaps they are more comfortable exercising in a way where they can move constantly, and when things begin to feel uncomfortable, they can immediately shift position.
 Yin Yoga invites you to stay, to lean into discomfort (not pain!), and notice what comes up for you mentally and emotionally when you cannot shift away from discomfort.
 A deeper question can arise in us regarding how we deal with difficulty in our lives?
 Do we run away, look for distractions, or even look for escapism and numbing out?

 A very important part of the practice is the rebound.
-This is a mini Savasana experiences after every posture.
+This is a mini Savasana experience after every posture.
 This place of rest is also a crucial aspect of the class giving you have time and space to feel how the previous yin posture has impacted your body and mind.
 A Yin Yoga class is not complete if rebounds are not included.

 Many students report that having a Yin Yoga Practice has given them permission to slow down, to witness their thoughts, and has helped to keep their body supple and happy.